Languages of Sweden: Yiddish

 Yiddish is a Germanic language with significant Hebrew and Slavic influence, written with a variant of the Hebrew alphabet (see Yiddish orthography) and, formerly spoken by most Ashkenazic Jews (although most now speak the language of the country in which they live).
 Although the Jewish population of Sweden was traditionally Sephardic, after the 18th century, Ashkenazic immigration increased bringing with them the Yiddish language (See History of the Jews in Sweden).
 Like Romani, it is seen by the government as a language of historical importance.
 The organisation Sällskapet för Jiddisch och Jiddischkultur i Sverige (Society for Yiddish and Yiddish Culture in Sweden) has more than 200 members, many of whom are mother-tongue Yiddish speakers, and arranges regular activities for the speech community and in external advocacy for the Yiddish language.

-As of 2009, the Jewish population in Sweden was estimated at around 20,000, about 2,000–6,000 of whom claim to have at least some knowledge of Yiddish.
+As of 2009, the Jewish population in Sweden was estimated at 20,000, about 2,000–6,000 of whom claim to have at least some knowledge of Yiddish.
 The number of native speakers among these has been estimated by linguist Mikael Parkvall to be 750–1,500.
 It is believed that virtually all native speakers of Yiddish in Sweden today are adults, and most of them elderly.